 Cape Cod National Seashore ocean beaches except as follows:

 During the summer, pets are not permitted on lifeguard-protected beaches.
 However, leashed pets are permitted to pass through lifeguard protected areas to reach areas where they may otherwise be allowed.
 If there are shorebird closures on or beyond lifeguard-protected beaches, pets are not allowed to walk through.

 During shorebird nesting, staging, and migrating periods, pets are not permitted in posted locations.
-Passing through these areas is prohibited 24/7.
+Walking pets in these areas is prohibited 24/7.